Hooah, Oorah, & Hooyah: Military Slang and Its Meaning

 Hooah is used by the U.S Army and means “yes” or “understood.”
-According to army.mil it means “anything or everything except no.” A common belief is that it comes from the acronym HUA meaning “heard, understood, and acknowledged.”
+According to army.mil, it means “anything or everything except no.” A common belief is that it comes from the acronym HUA, which stands for “heard, understood, and acknowledged.”
 Instead of saying each letter of the acronym, it is pronounced as a single word: hooah.

 Another popular theory is that it started on D-Day in World War II when a general told the Army Rangers to lead the way and they responded, “Who, us?”
 The general heard them say “HOOAH!” and was impressed by their calm and determined response.
 The word stuck.
 Some others believe that it started during the Vietnam War from the Vietnamese word for “yes,” pronounced “u-ah.”
 Others believe that it stemmed from other foreign war cries in languages such as Russian, Danish, Swedish, Dutch or Mongolian.